"I knew without a doubt I would become a fighter - I knew that the underdog can, and often does, win."

 By 15 he was regarded as one of the best junior boxers in the country and often fought from an open-air park in General Santos, taking on anyone who dared face him and beating all with relative ease.

-From a poverty-stricken school drop-out, Manny Pacquiao has carved out a 24-year career that has seen him become an eight-weight world champion, lineal champion in five different weight classes, and claim wins against such names as Marco Antonio Barrera, Erik Morales, Juan Manuel Marquez, Oscar De La Hoya, Ricky Hatton, Miguel Cotto, Joshua Clottey, Antonio Margarito, Shane Mosley, Brandon Rios, Timothy Bradley, Lucas Matthysse, Adrien Broner and, most recently, Keith Thurman among many, many others.
+From a poverty-stricken school drop-out, Manny Pacquiao has carved out a 26-year career that has seen him become an eight-weight world champion, lineal champion in five different weight classes, and claim wins against such names as Marco Antonio Barrera, Erik Morales, Juan Manuel Marquez, Oscar De La Hoya, Ricky Hatton, Miguel Cotto, Joshua Clottey, Antonio Margarito, Shane Mosley, Brandon Rios, Timothy Bradley, Lucas Matthysse, Adrien Broner and Keith Thurman among many, many others.